meyernicolas/projection_extremes/README.md

 The code is based on the study of extremal dependence through L^1 minimization, developed by Meyer and Wintenberger (2019).

 Two numerical results are provided.
 The first one deals with asymptotically independent data, the second one with dependent data.
-We compare our approach to the one developed by Goix et al (2017).
+We compare our approach to the one introduced by Goix et al (2017).

 _References_